-Effective July 1, 2024, all salary ranges described in 40.1(b), will be increased by three (3%).
-This increase shall be based upon the salary schedule in effect on June 30, 2024.
+Effective July 1, 2026, all salary ranges described in 40.1(b), will be increased by two (2%).
+This increase shall be based upon the salary schedule in effect on June 30, 2025.

-Should classified general state government employees represented by WFSE, and/or non-uniformed classified employees of the University represented by another union, receive general compensation increases at a higher percentage than those included in this Agreement, employees covered by this Agreement will receive the same percentage general increases.
+Should classified general state government employees represented by WFSE, and/or non-uniformed classified employees of the Employer represented by another union, receive general compensation increases at a higher percentage than those included in this Agreement, employees covered by this Agreement will receive the same percentage general increases.

+Should classified general state government employees represented by WFSE, and/or non-uniformed classified employees of the Employer represented by another union, receive a signing bonus or a lump sum payment, employees covered by this Agreement will receive the same signing bonus or lump sum payment as long as the Employer is funded by the State for such payments for all State funded positions.

 40.4 State Salary Range Changes / Pay Range Assignments and Adjustments

-Classification salary range adjustments agreed to at the general government state table and funded by the Legislature, including any range adjustments made by the State as a result of the 2018 Salary Survey, will be implemented by the University.
+Classification salary range adjustments agreed to at the general government state table and funded by the Legislature, including any range adjustments made by the State as a result of the 2018 Salary Survey, will be implemented by the Employer.

 40.5 Pay for Performing the Duties of a Higher Classification